 Numerical use code (e.g., 1002, 1001) (optional field).

-The street address only (e.g. “123 Main Street”).
+The street address line 1 only (e.g. “123 Main Street”).
 Do not include city, state, or ZIP in this field. (optional field)

 The unit number of the property (optional field).
 Do not include the type of unit. (e.g. “APT 2B” would just be “2B”)